EvHawkins/CCNA-Packet-Tracer-Labs/CCNA Labs/DHCP Lab/Readme.md

 ip dhcp exluded-address 10.0.12.1

-### This reserves address for other devices such as routers, servers, printers, etc. This also prevents DHCP from assigning addresses already in use by other devices such as the routers default gateway.
+### This reserves addresses for other devices such as routers, servers, printers, etc. This also prevents DHCP from assigning addresses already in use by other devices such as the routers default gateway.

 ## Step 3: Create The DHCP Pools on R1